wenkeyang/coppersmith/USERGUIDE.markdown

 provide `aggregationFeatures` instead.

 Here is an example that finds
-the maximum and minimum balance per account, per calendar year.
+the maximum and minimum end-of-day balance per account, per calendar year
+(based on the assumption that `Account` is updated once per day at close of business)
 Notice that `time` is set to be the year, and this defines both the window for aggregation as well as the value for "T" in the EAVT output for hydro.